-Now for your solution's deep dive description, including its works for your customers, use-case style.
+Now for your solution's deep dive description, including how it works for your customers, user-case style.
 Describe why it works and include a few hints on what lies 'under-the-hood' tech-wise.
-Please help us understand the process your happy customers go through.
-Keep also this section to the point.
+Help the audience understand the process that your happy customers go through.
+Keep this section also to the point.
 Avoid 'selling' and 'marketeering.'

 6. Business Model

 A brief and to-the-point description of how you make money.
 BtC?
 BtB?
 BtG?
 SaaS?
 Per-event?
 Include price points and profit.
 Investors are particularly interested in your customer acquisition cost, as this is a key growth-inhibitor and can even kill a startup.